How to Use Remarketing Ads for Business Growth

 A. Use custom ads and keep the content relevant to your audience.
 Maintain visual uniformity, and use strong calls to action (CTAs).
 You should also test your ad copies frequently through split testing.

 B. Use responsive display ads.
 They adjust to fit any space neatly.
-It will save you time and improve user experience across different devices.
+It will save you time and improve the user experience across different devices.

 C. If you have a remarketing list that is more likely to convert, you can increase bids on it.